-- Bittersweet Ending: Usually, a cyberpunk story, with its dark and depressing themes, rarely has an ending where the hero wins.
+- Bittersweet Ending: Usually, a cyberpunk story, with its dark and depressing themes, usually doesn't have an ending where the hero wins.
 Or maybe he does but something is left awry.
 In Blade Runner, Deckard gets the girl and defeats the "villain" but has to run for his life.
+There are a few exceptions to this, but not many.

 - Darker and Edgier: Use with moderation and realism in mind.
-Oversaturating this can make a story look cheesy or filled with more drama than the audience can handle.
+Oversaturating this can make a story look cheesy or filled with more drama or worse than the audience can handle.

 - Dystopia: A cyberpunk setting is usually a gritty, depressing world with crime and despair running rampant.
 It's not a nice place to live.